microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-assignsensitivitylabel.md

 You can use this information to [determine when the assign sensitivity label operation has finished](/graph/long-running-actions-overview).

 ### Remarks
-The response from the API will only indicate that the assign sensitivity label operation was accepted or rejected; for example, due to file type not being supported or file is double encrypted.
+The response from the API only indicates that the assign sensitivity label operation was accepted or rejected.
+The operation might be rejected, for example, if the file type is not supported, or the file is double encrypted.

 [item-resource]: ../resources/driveitem.md